Alteredskull/weatherapp/README.md

-# weatherapp
+# Weatherapp
-Creating a weather application
+A weather dashboard that allows you to check the forecast for various places

 ## User Story